Documentation

 etc.

-Anonymously reply to any message (in a confessions-enabled channel) by right-clicking on that message and invoking the Apps > Reply Anonymously command.
+Anonymously reply to a message in a confessions-enabled channel by right-clicking on that message and invoking the Apps > Reply Anonymously command.
+This posts a normal

 Moderation